umutozd/iam-prototypes/README.md

 In [./service](./service/) and [./client](./client) directories, you can find a Go implementation of the gRPC server described in [Protobuf Files](#protobuf-files) section and an example client implementation that connects to that server.

 The server has the capability to use each of these libraries seamlessly.
-The library choice is currently `hard-coded` 😢, but there will be an option to choose it later.
 The client has no idea which auth library is used.

 ## Running Server and Client